Who is an Elementary School Counselor?

 - Consults with parents, teachers, administrators, and community agencies and aids in coordinating referrals to outside agencies.

-The School Counselor can provide support with a number of issues, including (though certainly not limited to) the following:
+The School Counselor can provide support with various issues, including (though not limited to) the following:

 * Anger Management